awestover/enchantedForest/story/full_story.md

 "I have keyed this recording to your hand: in order to be seeing this recording you must fit the description giving in the prophecy.
-The white unicorn horn is keyed to your humble upbringing as a lammaa herder, while the black unicorn horn is keyed to your great potential levantic power.
+The white unicorn horn is keyed to your humble upbringing as a llama herder, while the black unicorn horn is keyed to your great potential levantic power.
 United together the white horn that I created, and the black horn that you must have created by defeating a unicorn with your levantic powers, will, by the